Palmerston North: Geography

 Although the land Palmerston North is situated on is bounded by the lofty Ruahine and Tararua ranges in the east and south respectively, the city has a predominantly flat appearance.
 The occasional rise in elevation occurs further away from the river and is especially pronounced in the north and northeast, and also on the south side of the river.
 The typical urban area elevation ranges between 20 and 40 metres (65–130 ft) above sea level.

 The highest point is 760 m above sea level.
 This is in the Tararua ranges, south-east of Scotts Road.

 The lowest point is 10 m above sea level.
 This is at the river bank near Te Puna Road.
 Incidentally, both these locations are in the south-west of the city, by Linton.

 There are 5.54 km2 dedicated to public reserves.

 The length of the Manawatū river within the city boundary is 29.9 km and its tributary at Ashhurst, the Pohangina, is 2.6 km.

+Administrative divisions

+Palmerston North City consists of the following populated places (i.e.: suburbs, towns, localities, settlements, communities, hamlets, etc.):